 Bloom Time: Spring

-Polygonatum odoratum is a herbaceous perennial up to 33 inches (85 cm) tall and up to 12 inches (30 cm) wide, with alternate, simple leaves on arching stems.
-The scented tubular flowers are hermaphrodite (have both male and female organs), white in color, with green tips, borne in spring and hanging from the underside of the stems.
+Polygonatum odoratum is a herbaceous perennial with simple, alternate leaves on arching stems.
+It grows up to 33 inches (85 cm) tall and 12 inches (30 cm) wide.
+The scented tubular flowers are hermaphrodite (with both male and female organs), white with green tips, and appear in spring hanging from the underside of the stems.

 How to Grow and Care

 Plants are usually started by transplants or rhizomes.
 Seeds of Polygonatum can take up to 2 years to sprout, so you will get some seeding in established plantings.

 Solomon's Seal plants like a rich organic soil with a pH in the acidic to the neutral zone.
 They need some shade to thrive truly.
 The damp shade is even better, although they are drought-tolerant once established.
 Plants can be started in the spring or fall.
 Plant only 1 to 2 inches (2.5 to 5 cm) deep and about 2 to 3 inches (5 to 7.5 cm) apart.